 VT also has an equivalent Vanguard Admiral Fund, Vanguard Total World Stock Index Fund Admiral Shares (VTWAX).

 Moving on, here are the top 10 holdings for VT:

 VT primarily comprises Apple, Microsoft, Google, Amazon, and U.S. dollars.

 Over the last 10 years, VT has underperformed compared to the S&P 500, with an average return of 12% per year compared to 16.5% from the S&P 500.

 VT has about $32 billion in net assets.
-It has underperformed over the last 10 years, but again there is no guarantee the next 10 years look the same.
+It has underperformed over the last 10 years, but again there is no guarantee the next 10 years will look the same.

 Which is Better VT or VTI?

 VT and VTI are different investments.
 VT offers more diversification since it holds about three times as many stocks.
-However, this has resulted in a lower performance over the last 10 years.
+However, this has decreased performance over the last 10 years.

 Even so, I would say both are excellent options for long-term investors.

 If having an asset allocation that includes international stocks at the lowest fees helps you sleep at night, VT would be a great option.

 If you are looking for only U.S based companies to invest in, then VTI allows you to easily invest in all of them at a very low cost.

 I think both VT and VTI can be in a long-term investment portfolio.

 Lastly, it’s important to consider costs and fees because they can add up in the long run.
 That’s why purchasing and selling your shares commission-free is essential.

 You can purchase fractional shares for free with M1 Finance, allowing you to buy VTI, VT, and thousands of other stocks/ETFs.